designbysalam/wallet-ui-concept/README.md

-# Wallet UI Concept
+# walletflow-digital-wallet

 ## Overview

-Wallet UI Concept is a personal UI/UX design practice project created in Figma.
+walletflow-digital-wallet is a personal UI/UX design practice project created in Figma.
 The project focuses on designing a modern digital wallet interface that enables users to manage their finances, monitor transactions, and perform quick money transfers through a clean and intuitive mobile experience.

 ---